A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Introduction

+Since the synthesis of {Mn$_{12}$}-acetate,\cite{Sessoli1993,Gatteschi2003} a wide variety of single-molecule magnets (SMMs) have been investigated, both theoretically and experimentally, to understand the properties that are essential for practical device applications.\cite{Yin2023} For memory applications, one of the key requirements is a large uniaxial magnetic anisotropy barrier arising from the spin--orbit coupling (SOC) of the molecule,\cite{Gatteschi2006,Moreno2021,Leuenberger2001} which stabilizes two bistable ground states that can serve as the binary bits of information.\cite{Pederson2000,Raghunathan2008,Hill2009,Jacobson2015,Cornia2020,Kabir2020,Cheng2021,Alessio2023,Slavensky2025} A high anisotropy barrier is also essential for protecting the stored information against thermal fluctuations.
+In addition, for SMMs to function effectively in spintronic applications, both the spin coherence time\cite{Schlegel2008,Shiddiq2016,Bayliss2022,Chen2026} and the spin relaxation time\cite{Waldmann2006,Ho2016,Jackson2021,Gu2022} must be sufficiently long.

-Since the synthesis of \{Mn$_{12}$\}-acetate\cite{Sessoli1993,Gatteschi2003} many different classes of molecules have been investigated\cite{Yin2023}, both theoretically and experimentally, focusing on different aspects of molecules that are crucial for realistic device applications such as their coherence time\cite{Schlegel2008,Shiddiq2016,Bayliss2022,Chen2026}, relaxation time\cite{Waldmann2006,Ho2016,Jackson2021,Gu2022}, magnetic anisotropy barrier\cite{Pederson2000,Raghunathan2008,Hill2009,Jacobson2015,Cornia2020,Kabir2020,Cheng2021,Alessio2023,Slavensky2025}, etc. In this work, we have considered metallocenes, a class of organometallic complexes, as single molecule magnets (SMM).
+In this work, we have considered metallocenes, a class of organometallic complexes, as SMM.
 These molecules contain a single 3d or 4d transition metal atom or a rare earth atom, which is the source of magnetism in this complex.
 Among the 3d metallocenes, ferrocene is the most common metallocene.
 Getahun \emph{et al.} reported superparamagnetic behavior in an aminoferrocene-graphene composite at room-temperature\cite{Getahun2023}.
-Beyond 3d systems, lanthanide metallocenes such as Terbium (TbCp$_2$) and Dysprosium (DyCp$_2$) were experimentally observed to have very large uniaxial anisotropy barriers and displayed slow magnetic relaxation\cite{Gould2019,Ming2025}.
+Beyond 3d systems, lanthanide metallocenes such as Terbium (TbCp$_2$) and Dysprosium (DyCp$_2$) were experimentally observed to have very large uniaxial magnetic anisotropy barriers and displayed a slow magnetic relaxation\cite{Gould2019,Ming2025}.
 In addition to their use as SMMs, metallocenes have been widely used as homogeneous catalyst precursors\cite{Brintzinger1995,Gansaeuer2000}.
 Their well-defined coordination environment provides uniform single active sites, enabling precise control over polymer growth and leading to narrow molar mass distributions\cite{kaminsky2001}.
 Furthermore, their properties can be tuned through changes in the metal center and charge state\cite{Resconi2000}.
-However, in the present work we focus specifically on their magnetic and anisotropic properties in the context of SMM behavior.
+Most studies of metallocenes reported in the literature have focused on the electronic properties of 3d transition-metal elements.